sunfounder/euler-kit/docs/source/pyproject/py_passager_counter.rst

 7.4 Passager Counter
 ====================

-Passenger traffic is an indispensable data for large shopping malls, shopping centers, chain stores, airports, stations, museums, Public places such as exhibition halls are indispensable data for management and decision making.
+For large shopping malls, shopping centers, chain stores, airports, stations, museums, and public places such as exhibition halls, passenger traffic is an indispensable data.

-In airports and stations, for example, the number of people needs to be strictly controlled in order to avoid exceeding the capacity for the safety and smooth flow of people.
+In airports and stations, for example, the number of people needs to be strictly controlled to ensure safety and smooth flow.
-For shopping centers and chain stores, it is also possible to know more about the time of day when there are more visitors, how many orders each user can generate, and so on.
+It is also possible to know when there are more visitors in shopping centers and chain stores, how many orders each user can generate, etc.
-Thus, we can analyze people's consumption habits and get more turnover.
+As a result, we can analyze people's consumption habits and increase turnover.

-To sum up, a passager counter can help people understand the operation of these public places and organize their operations effectively!
+Passenger counters can help people understand the operation of these public places and organize their operations efficiently.

-Here we use a PIR sensor to make a simple passager counter and a 4-digit 7-segment display to display the flow of people.
+A simple passager counter is created using a PIR sensor and a 4-digit 7-segment display.

 **Schematic**